GraniLuk/graniluk.github.io/_posts/2024-12-01-code-block-preferences.md

 The `IDE0200` rule removes unnecessary lambda expressions, simplifying the code and improving readability.

+#### When is a Lambda Expression Unnecessary?

+A lambda expression is considered unnecessary when all of the following conditions are met:

+1. The expression includes a method invocation
+2. The lambda expression has the same number and order of parameters as the method invocation
+3. The method invocation has no side effects
+4. The lambda expression isn't assigned to a non-delegate type
+5. If the invocation is a generic method, the type arguments are supplied
+6. The invoked method's return type can be converted to the lambda expression's return type
+7. There's only one applicable method in the method group

 #### Options

 The `IDE0200` rule has two possible options: `true` and `false`.